Lluccib/PacMan--RetroRush/index.md

 "This is a triubute to Toru Iwatani 's original Pacman of 1980 by two students."

 ## **Introduction**
-HOLA HOLA HOLA HOLA HOLA
+HOLA HOLA HOLA HOLA HOLA HOLA HOLA HOLA HOLA HOLA HOLA HOLA HOLA HOLA HOLA

  Pac-Man is a classic arcade game developed by Toru Iwatani and released by Namco in 1980.
 The game features a yellow character navigating a maze, eating pellets, and avoiding ghosts.
 It's a timeless, iconic game that has left a significant mark on pop culture.
 Our team has created a small tribute to this legendary classic.<br><br>